Lip, Mido, MAT, Rado: our selection of diving watches for the summer

 Musketeer - MAT Watches

-Real new thing that has just been released!
-The brand having not yet produced the official visual of the watch, here it is under the sun, worn on a red rubber strap from MAT Watches made in Italy.
+A real novelty that has just been released!
+The brand has not yet produced the official visual of the watch, here it is under the sun, worn on a red rubber strap from MAT Watches made in Italy.

-Nothing is more interesting than discovering sincere favorites with watches from brands that are sometimes unfairly overlooked and, if necessary, with an independent and French brand.
+Nothing is more interesting than discovering sincere favorites with watches from brands that are sometimes unfairly overlooked and, where appropriate, with an independent, French brand.

-In this selection of military watches I wanted to introduce you to a model from the MAT Watches brand which benefits from authentic legitimacy in the world of the military and more particularly that of special units.
+In this selection of military watches I wanted to introduce you to a model from the MAT Watches brand. which enjoys genuine legitimacy in the military world and more particularly that of special units.

-A picture is worth more than a word: I was surprised by the number of special units to have benefited from MAT watches designed to measure and worn in the field.
+A picture is worth a thousand words: I was amazed by the number of special units that benefited from custom-designed MAT watches worn in the field.

-During my first visit shortly before confinement, in addition to the California model, I discovered another watch: the MAT Watches GSPR.
-This watch was designed for the Security Group of the Presidency of the Republic .
-The GSPR was originally created by bringing together half the military and the other half elite police officers in order to ensure the protection of the President of the Republic.
-Through the changes of names, they ensured the protection of General de Gaulle until the last presidents .
+During my first visit shortly before the lockdown, in addition to the California model, I discovered another watch: the MAT Watches GSPR.
+This watch had been designed for the Security Group of the Presidency of the Republic .
+The GSPR was originally created by bringing together half military personnel and the other half elite police officers to ensure the protection of the President of the Republic.
+As the names changed, they ensured the protection of General de Gaulle until the last presidents .

-In 2018, these elite bodyguards wanted to acquire a limited edition watch and it is MAT Watches which won their support.
+In 2018, these elite bodyguards wanted to acquire a limited edition watch and it is MAT Watches who won their support.

 The limited edition was produced in 150 copies and all were acquired.
-An important detail: of the 150 watches, around a hundred were purchased by members of the GSPR and only around fifty by private collectors: we are therefore not in the presence of a commemorative watch or a desk diver as is unfortunately often the case in the sector, but of a watch actually used by members on active duty.
+A detail that is important: of the 150 watches, about a hundred were purchased by members of the GSPR and only about fifty by private collectors: we are therefore in the presence not of a commemorative watch or a desk diver as is unfortunately often the case in the sector, but of a watch actually used by members on active service.

-The Mousquetaire is, in my opinion, a little bomb: a technical watch above all and benefiting from an excellent design and very military robustness.
+The Mousquetaire is, in my opinion, a little bomb: a technical watch above all, benefiting from an excellent design and military-style robustness.

-Are the watches from partnerships really worn by members of special units ?
+Are watches from partnerships really worn by members of special units ?

-Florian from Sartorialworld recently asked me whether this was more marketing than reality.
+Florian from Sartorialworld recently asked me if this was more marketing than reality.

-The answer is yes but.
-It depends on two things in fact: the price and the reliability of the watch and therefore we will generally have two scenarios:
+The answer is yes, but.
+It depends on two things in fact: the price and the reliability of the watch and so we will generally have two scenarios:

-• The soldier buys the watch to commemorate/to treat himself to a beautiful object/to treat himself but is not going to wear it on a daily basis in operation
+• The soldier buys the watch to commemorate/to treat himself to a beautiful object/to please himself but will not wear it on a daily basis on operations.

-• The soldier wears the partnership watch in operation and also in his civilian life
+• The soldier wears the partnership watch in operations and also in his civilian life

-The truth is that some watches are not made for the military or special units because they are not durable enough or too expensive, or even both: we will then rather talk about commemorative watches.
+The truth is that some watches are not made for the military or special units because they are not durable enough or too expensive, or even both: in these cases, we would rather talk about commemorative watches.

-The error is to generalize the reasoning to all mechanical watches of special units made in partnership.
+The mistake is to generalize the reasoning on all mechanical watches of special units made in partnership.
 Some are perfectly worn by members of special units when they meet their requirements in the field and the first requirement is robustness and reliability.
-And it should be remembered that historically the mechanical watch was considered more reliable than the quartz watch.
+And it must be remembered that historically the mechanical watch was considered more reliable than the quartz watch.

-Finally, one thing must be remembered: special units have more resources than regular Army or Police units, and the fact of belonging to elite units confers an esprit de corps that is often even greater.
+Finally, it is important to remember one thing: special units have more resources than regular Army or Police units, and belonging to elite units often gives an even greater sense of team spirit.

-In addition to its practical dimension, the watch also takes on a symbolic dimension: it is the one that was made for unity and a soldier or a police officer has the choice to wear the watch he wants and so yes there are members of elite units who wear their watches from partnerships on a daily basis as is the case for MAT Watches with the quantitative example provided by the GSPR model and its clientele to two-thirds members of the unit of the same name.
+In addition to its practical dimension, the watch also takes on a symbolic dimension: it is one that was made for unity and a soldier or a police officer has the choice to wear the watch he wants and so yes there are members of elite units who wear their watches from partnerships on a daily basis as is the case for MAT Watches with the quantitative example provided by the GSPR model and its clientele, two thirds of which are members of the unit of the same name.

 .

-Worn on a Nato bracelet belonging to me - Zulu Diver type - to try a little classic twist on diving watches.
+Worn on a Nato strap that belongs to me - Zulu Diver type - to try a little classic twist on diving watches.

-The Musketeer is the direct heir of the GSPR : technically it is the same watch with some aesthetic modifications .
+The Musketeer is the direct heir to the GSPR : technically it is the same watch with some aesthetic modifications. .

-Technically, we are dealing with a watch tested and waterproof to 200M and equipped with a unidirectional bezel, so it fully fits into the selection.
+Technically, we are dealing with a watch tested and waterproof to 200M and equipped with a unidirectional bezel, so it fits perfectly into the selection.

-The sapphire crystal is a double domed dome with anti-reflective application to allow better visibility underwater.
-The crown is obviously screwed down to guarantee watertightness .
+The sapphire crystal is a domed double dome with anti-reflective coating to allow better visibility underwater.
+The crown is obviously screwed down to guarantee water resistance. .

-The lugs are pierced as on all the brand's watches to facilitate quick changes to the two other excellent bracelets provided.
+The lugs are drilled as on all watches of the brand in order to facilitate the quick change to the benefit of the two other excellent bracelets provided.

-The case is made of brushed steel which is wise because brushed steel is more discreet and allows you to see less of the marks of time compared to polished steel which is certainly flashy at first but on which you will more easily see the inevitable micro-scratches .
+The case is made of brushed steel, which is a good idea because brushed steel is more discreet and allows you to see fewer signs of age compared to polished steel, which is certainly flashy at first but on which you will see the inevitable micro-scratches more easily.

-If the case is in brushed steel, the notched bezel is in polished steel which offers a light and pretty contrast which brings a more elegant touch to the watch to which I will return.
-The bezel insert is deliberately made of aluminum in order to give a little retro appearance to the watch. .
+If the case is made of brushed steel, the notched bezel is made of polished steel which offers a light and nice contrast that brings a more elegant touch to the watch on which I will come back.
+The insert of the bezel is voluntarily made of aluminum in order to give a little retro aspect to the watch .

-I notice that the numbering of the bezel is at 12 o'clock.
+I notice that the numbering on the bezel is at 12 o'clock.

 Brushed steel case, polished steel crown and bezel, a good combination.